 Except in the case of a transfer student from another law school, no student shall receive academic credit toward the J.D. degree for courses taken prior to matriculation at this law school.
 University of Iowa College of Law Faculty Meeting Minutes adopted (May 13, 1993) amended (Jan.
 20, 2005).
-See also ABA Standard 304, interpretation 304-5.
+See also ABA Standard 311(e).